lethalmonk6/DOIO-Link-Shaft/README.md

 # DOIO-Link-Shaft
 Design for Phreakmods Link Shaft for use in a DOIO Competitive Direction Rod Assembly: https://doioshop.com/products/aluminum-alloy-arcade-joystick-kbgm-h08be?VariantsId=10705
+This lever is an avaialable upgrade part for the KBGM-H08B and H08C arcade sticks.

 Modeled and adapted from TayTaysPJs' measurements and my previous work here: https://github.com/lethalmonk6/E-clipless-Link-Shaft

-This joystick is used in the DOIO KBGM-H08BE.

 STEP and PDF files are required for CNC fabrication using JLCCNC.